What being fistula-free means to Dr Zahra Sualih’s patients

 - A world where women can access maternal health care, no matter how remotely they live.

 - A world where health and dignity is restored

 Over 70% of women in Ethiopia give birth at home without medical care which increases the chances of developing an obstetric fistula, a devastating child-birth injury caused by a prolonged obstructed birth.
 This can leave women incontinent, isolated from their communities and even paralysed.
 Tragically, 93% of women who suffer an obstetric fistula will give birth to a stillborn baby.

-So far, Hamlin Fistula Ethiopia have performed life changing surgery to over 60,000 women and are aiming to transform 100,000 lives.
+So far, Hamlin Fistula Ethiopia have performed life changing surgery to over 60,000 women.
 In the first three years since their arrival in Ethiopia, Drs Reg and Catherine operated on 300 patients.

 22,344 babies were delivered by Hamlin Midwives ensuring the safety of mothers and children living in remote areas, during the 2021 financial year.
 32,938 pregnant women were seen for their first antenatal check.
 In the fight to eradicating fistula, we need midwives in rural areas of Ethiopia to identify pregnancy complications and prevent obstetric fistula in the first place.